 Vice President for Publications

 Karl Zinsmeister joined The Philanthropy Roundtable as vice president for publications in 2011.
 He oversees production of all print and online publications, including Philanthropy magazine, donor guidebooks, the Roundtable’s Web site, and the forthcoming Almanac of American Philanthropy.

-Early in his career, he was a Senate aide to Daniel Patrick Moynihan, and for many years he researched demographic, economic, and cultural topics at the American Enterprise Institute in Washington, where he was the J. B. Fuqua Fellow.
+Earlier in his career, he was a Senate aide to Daniel Patrick Moynihan, and the J. B. Fuqua Fellow at the American Enterprise Institute in Washington.
 From 2006 to 2009 Karl served in the White House as the President's chief domestic policy adviser and Director of the Domestic Policy Council.